(Disclosure: Some of the links below may be affiliate links)

 Now that we established that Vanguard is an awesome company, we need to know how to invest with them.
 You have two options to invest with Vanguard: Mutual Funds and Exchange Traded Funds (ETFs).

-You can also invest in Vanguard via their Exchange Traded Funds (ETFs).
-Most Vanguard mutual funds are available as an ETF as well.
-ETFs are accessible on the stock market, through any broker.
-I personally use DEGIRO but Interactive Brokers is a great choice as well.
+I am using Interactive Brokers.
+IB is the best broker for Swiss Investors.
 Once you have an account at your broker, you can buy shares of the ETF you want to invest in.
-For instance, I posted a guide on how to invest in the VT ETF through DEGIRO.
+For instance, I posted a guide on how to invest in the VT ETF through Interactive Brokers.

-You can invest in Vanguard funds either directly through their mutual funds if you have access to Vanguard as an individual investor.
+You can invest in Vanguard funds either directly through their mutual funds if you have access to them as an individual investor.
 You can also invest through their Exchange Traded Funds if you have a broker.

 What do you think about Vanguard?
 What is your favorite mutual fund company?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book